kinbank/kinura/README.md

-Kinbank (Parabank & Varikin)
+Kinura
 ============================

-This repository contains the merged data from [Varikin](https://github.com/SamPassmore/kinbank) and [Parabank](https://github.com/parabank/parabank-kinship-data)
+This repository contains kinship terminology from the Kinura project.

 To add a new language: